NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Other specialities we will search for here include the stunning, near-endemic Spot-billed Toucanet, the endemic Plain and Golden-capped Parakeets, the endemic Pale-browed Treehunter, the endemic Silvery-flanked Antwren, the endemic Plumbeous Antvireo, the restricted-range Rufous-brown Solitaire (which is quite abundant here) and the endemic Azure-shouldered Tanager.
 We also have another chance for the powerful, near-endemic Mantled Hawk.
 Uncommon endemic possibilities include the striking Brazilian Ruby, Star-throated Antwren and Cinnamon-vented Piha.

 Along the beautiful trails, if we are lucky, we will encounter such rarities as the shy, near-endemic Spot-winged Wood Quail, the near-endemic Buff-bellied Puffbird or the endemic Golden-tailed Parrotlet.
 In the dense undergrowth, we will hear the shy Brown Tinamou, though getting a view needs both patience and good fortune.
 Variegated Antpitta and the endemic Cryptic Antthrush also occur in the area but are equally shy.
+These trails also offer another chance for Kinglet Manakin.

-More widespread species include Rufescent Tiger Heron, Short-tailed Nighthawk, Grey-rumped Swift, Scale-throated Hermit, Green-backed Trogon, Black-necked Aracari, Red-stained Woodpecker, Barred Forest Falcon (regularly heard but harder to see), Piratic Flycatcher, Greyish Mourner, the remarkable Sharpbill, Black-capped Becard, Lemon-chested Greenlet, Thrush-like Wren, Yellow-legged Thrush, Orange-bellied Euphonia and Yellow-rumped and Red-rumped Caciques.
+More widespread species include Rufescent Tiger Heron, Mottled Owl, Short-tailed Nighthawk, Grey-rumped Swift, Scale-throated Hermit, Green-backed Trogon, Black-necked Aracari, Red-stained Woodpecker, Barred Forest Falcon (regularly heard but harder to see), Piratic Flycatcher, Greyish Mourner, the remarkable Sharpbill, Black-capped Becard, Lemon-chested Greenlet, Thrush-like Wren, Yellow-legged Thrush, Orange-bellied Euphonia and Yellow-rumped and Red-rumped Caciques.

 Good mixed flocks are usually found here containing such species as the endemic Pallid Spinetail, the uncommon endemic Salvadori’s Antwren, the widespread Yellow-throated Woodpecker and occasionally the near-endemic White-throated Woodcreeper and Black-capped Foliage-gleaner.

-Later we will drive south to Porto Seguro, the area where Europeans first discovered Brazil, where we will spend the last two nights of the tour.
-We will begin our exploration of the Veracel Reserve this afternoon.
+Northeast Brazil: Day 23 After some final birding at Serra Bonita, or a return visit to Fazenda Paris, we will drive south to Porto Seguro, the area where Europeans first discovered Brazil, where we will spend the last two nights of the tour.

 Northeast Brazil: Day 24 Most of our time in the Porto Seguro area will be spent visiting the famous Veracel Private Reserve.
 The reserve protects a large stretch of white-sand lowland Atlantic Forest, home of an important group of endemics and localized species.